Genomics-HSE/VGsim/README.md

 code (gcc and clang are known to work).
 Since you are going to build Python extensions, you will need python development headers (e.g. on ubuntu linux the package name is `python-dev`).

 **For MacOS users: please make sure to use Python with Homebrew or Conda.
 Avoid system Python.
 Manually installed Python (e.g. downloaded from python.org) currently does not work with meson too.
-If there are still errors, try install pkg-config with brew install**
+If there are still errors, try to install pkg-config with brew install**

 To build the C extensions, run